markomanninen/hyml/doc/minimal.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can define custom variables and functions for the MiNiMaL macro.
-Variables and functions are stored on the common registry and availble
+Variables and functions are stored on the common registry and available
 on the macro expansion.
 You can access predefined symbols when quoting
-(~) the expression.
+``~`` the expression.

 .. code-block:: hylang